mohityadav00786/phpsocialnetworkingsite/README.md

 # LBook (Social networking site based on PHP)

-LBook is a social networkin site which is based on Core PHP & modern JavaScript.
+LBook is a social networking site which is based on Core PHP & modern JavaScript.